On This Page

 Please continue to submit feedback through normal Cribl support channels, but assistance might be limited while the features remain in Preview.

-About the Code Examples
+About Code Examples

 The code examples for creating and scaling a Worker Group in Cribl.Cloud include the estimatedIngestRate property, which allows you to configure Worker Groups for optimal performance.
 For each supported estimatedIngestRate value, the following table maps the corresponding throughput and number of Worker Processes: